El Águila de Veracruz: Leaving Veracruz

 El Águila played their final season in Veracruz in 2017.
 Poor attendance, which worsened in 2017, forced the team's relocation to Nuevo Laredo, Tamaulipas, where they rebranded as the returning Tecolotes de los Dos Laredos in 2018.

 Return to LMB

-On October 31, 2020, Governor of Veracruz Cuitláhuac García first announced that the franchise would be returning to Veracruz beginning in 2021.
+On October 31, 2020, Governor of Veracruz Cuitláhuac García first announced that the franchise would return to Veracruz in 2021.
 Under new leadership, they will be known as El Águila de Veracruz.

 The announcement was made official by Mexican President Andrés Manuel López Obrador in December 2020, when he unveiled El Águila and the Mariachis de Guadalajara as two new expansion teams that would enter the league in 2021.
 The league approved the additions on January 26, 2021.